Skip to content

 Of course you think your homepage is brilliant, with that lovely explanation of how technically advanced your product is.

-But your customer is probably looking for a solution to his/her problem and not how many screws you put in your product.
+But your customer is probably looking for a solution to his/her problem and not to how many screws you put in your product.

 I keep insisting: You buy a hammer to hang a painting, not to drive a nail into the wall.